zertico/apidoc/source/index.md

 Not implemented
 ```

-When logged in, the admin can access information about the catalog, it allows him to list your provider availables.
+When logged in, the admin can access information about the catalog.
+This access allows him to list catalog provider availables.

 route: *`GET "/api/v1/admin/catalog-providers"`*

 # Admin Shop Catalog Provider Product

-When logged in, the admin can access information about the catalog, it allows him to list your provider products.
+When logged in, the admin can access information about the catalog.
+This access allows him to list catalog provider products.

 ## List